Mouse DPI Analyzer

 DPI (Dots Per Inch) and CPI (Counts Per Inch) are often used interchangeably.
 Technically, CPI measures the number of steps a mouse sensor reports per inch of movement, while DPI reflects the resulting pointer speed.
 In practical terms, they mean the same thing for users.

 Yes!
-On 4K screens, your cursor needs to travel more pixels.
+On high-resolution screens, your cursor needs to travel more pixels.
 A higher DPI setting helps your mouse move efficiently across the display without needing large physical movement.
 Test different DPI values to match your screen size and resolution.